tobiaswaldvogel/selinux-policy/doc/netnode.md

 * `net.node.obj_typeattr` all network nodes

 The `src/net/netnode.cil` module facilitates access to network nodes at a lower level.
-Ir abstracts and inherits templates that are used to declare and provide access to network node types and type attributes.
+It abstracts and inherits templates that are used to declare and provide access to network node types and type attributes.